 The third option is to create a regular CSS file and use it in our Elm app.
 Unfortunately,

-Signup.elm file ourselves.
+Signup.elm file manually.
 Create a new file called

 signup-style.css in the